maxi1134/Home-Assistant-Config/documentation/automations_list_v3_sorted.md

   These two automations will either mute or unmute a speaker depending on the room occupancy.
   If the room is empty for a while, the volume is set to a reasonable range upon returning.

+- ##### Skips song's myriam don't like whe she is home (ID: `1749235496765`)
+  This automation takes care of skipping songs that my wife dislikes when she is present.

 - ##### Manage bathroom Muzak diffusion
   (ID: `1744750292983`/`1713535684569`/`1747558481492`/`1735682831028`/`1744750478317`/`1738094823714`/`1743452959837`/`1713536409397`/`1748939696079`)
   These automations make sure that muzak is playing and audible when visiting the bathroom.